Youngha Jo

 Image 3 Image 4

 SPCN: Investigated stability issues in Predictive Coding Networks (PCN) and proposed a novel Stable Predictive Coding Network (SPCN).
 Conducted experiments to analyze instability factors in PCN, identifying key failure points.
 Designed a new architecture that stabilizes learning in PCN (SPCN), and showed improved performance in various tasks.
-Code is currently private, but will be released after the paper is accepted.
+Contributed to the project by implementing models, running experiments, and modularizing the codebase for team-wide use.

 Publications